bjedrocha/koala/README.markdown

 # Koala Video Server #

 * What is it?
-  * Koala is an open-source solution for encoding videos.
+  * Koala is a self-hosted solution for encoding videos.
   * Designed to work with Amazon's EC2 computing and S3 storage platforms.
   * Focused on being fast and scalable
 * What technologies does it use?
   * Koala is built using [Sinatra](http://www.sinatrarb.com/) and [Redis](http://code.google.com/p/redis/)
   * Computationally intensive tasks are queued in the background and processed using [Resque](http://github.com/defunkt/resque).
-  * `ffmpeg` is used to encode the videos
+  * `ffmpeg` is used to encode the videos via RVideo
 * What features does it currently support?
   * Multiple web-apps(clients)
   * Encoding of videos stored on S3